What powers the wind from the black hole accretion disc in GRO J1655-40?: A specific thermal-radiative wind model

 Fig.\ref{fig:integral} shows the ion column densities and average velocity of each ion as a function of angle through the simulated wind structure (Fig.\ref{fig:2d_plot}).
-At high inclination angle, the hydrogen column density is optically thick with $N_{\rm H} \sim 10^{24}$.
-At inclination angle $\theta =78-81^\circ (\cos \theta = 0.15-0.2) $, the Fe {\sc xxii} columns show the almost same value as required for the ground state 11.77\AA~line ($N_{\rm xxii} = 1.9\pm 0.1 \times 10^{16}~{\rm cm^{-2}}$ \citealt{Miller2008}).
-The velocity at these angles is also same as observed.
+At high inclination angle, the hydrogen column density is optically thick with $N_{\rm H} \sim 10^{24}$~cm$^{-2}$.
+At inclination angle $\theta =78-81^\circ (\cos \theta = 0.15-0.2) $, the Fe {\sc xxii} columns show the almost same value as required for the ground state 11.77\AA~line ($N_{\rm xxii} = 1.9\pm 0.1 \times 10^{16}~{\rm cm^{-2}}$: \citealt{Miller2008}).
+The velocity at these angles is also the same as observed.

 We calculate transmitted spectra for the high inclination angle region ( $75^\circ -85^\circ$ ) of this wind using the {\sc xstar} \citep{Kallman2001}.
-We build a multiplicative tabular model ({\tt mtable}) in {\sc xspec} and fit the data as ${\tt mtable}({\rm RHDwind})\times ({\tt ezdiskbb+comptt})$ with Galactic absorption.
-The best fit parameter is $83^\circ$ and the shape of this transmitted spectrum matches well to the observed data.
-(Fig.\ref{fig:global_thermal}) except for the absorption line from the metastable level of Fe\,{\sc xxii} which is underestimated as {\sc xstar} does not include the radiation cascade populating this level.
+In this calculation, we do not include any artificial turbulent velocity to give additional broadening of the lines.
+We build a multiplicative tabular model ({\tt mtable}) in {\sc xspec} and fit the data as ${\tt mtable}({\rm RHDwind})\times ({\tt ezdiskbb+nthcomp})$ with Galactic absorption.
+The best fit parameter is $80^\circ$ and this transmitted spectrum matches fairly well to the observed data in terms of the ion states seen (Fig.\ref{fig:global_thermal}).
+One major exception is the absorption line from the metastable level of Fe\,{\sc xxii}, but this is due to our use of {\sc xstar}, which does not include the radiation cascade populating this level.
+Additional mismatchs are in the Fe\,{\sc xxv} line, which may indicate there is significant emission from the wind in this line, and in the Ne\,{\sc x} line at 11.23\AA, which is probably due to the rather low abundance of Neon assumed in {\sc xstar} (The default is $2.8\times 10^{-5}$ relative to hydrogen compared to e.g. $1.2\times 10^{-4}$ reported in \citealt{Lodders2009}, which is default abundance of {\sc spex}).